Today's History Trivia for March 12

 1877 Wilhelm Frick d.
 1946 German Nazi politician.
 He became State Minister of the Interior and of Education in the coalition government of Thuringia, making him the first Nazi to hold any ministerial-level office in pre-Nazi Germany.
 He used his position to replace officials with Nazi Party members and banned several newspapers as well as pacifist drama and film performances.
 He was Reich Minister of the Interior in the Hitler Cabinet (1933-43) and as the last governor of the Protectorate of Bohemia and Moravia.
 After World War II, he was tried and convicted of war crimes at the Nuremberg Trials and executed by hanging.

 1831 Clement Studebaker d.
 1901 American carriage manufacturer.
 He and his brothers founded H & C Studebaker Company, which built Conestoga wagons and carriages.
 The Studebaker company didn't begin making their famous automobiles until 1904, several years after his death.

 1888 Henry Bergh b.
 1813 American animal rights activist.
 Founder and first president of the American Society for the Prevention of Cruelty to Animals (ASPCA, 1866) and helped found the Society for the Prevention of Cruelty to Children (1875).

 2001 Robert Ludlum b.
 1927 American author.
 Writings: The Scarlatti Inheritance (1971), The Osterman Weekend (1972), and the Bourne Supremacy (1986).

 1993 June Valli b.
-1930 American singer.
+1928 American singer.
 Music: Crying in the Chapel (1954).
-TV: The Andy Williams and June Valli Show and the voice on the Chiquita banana commercials.
+TV: The Andy Williams and June Valli Show and the singing voice on the Chiquita banana commercials.

 1989 Maurice Evans b.
 1901 British-born American Shakespearean actor.
 TV: Bewitched (Samantha's father).